Raviikumar001/ui-dashboard-Ant/README.md

-# React Sidebar Navigation

-A modern sidebar navigation component built with React, Vite, and shadcn/ui.
+Built with React, Vite, and shadcn/ui.

 ## Prerequisites